abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *Cocyti tardaque palus inamabilis unda*
 | *alligat et novies Styx interfusa coercet.* 480

+Stirred by his song, up from the lowest realms of Erebeus came the unsubstantial shades, the phantoms of those who lie in darkness, as many as the myriads of birds that shelter among the leaves when evening or a wintry shower drives them from the hills – women and men, and figures of great-souled heroes, their life now done, boys and girls unwed, and sons placed on the pyre before their fathers’ eyes.
+But round them are the black ooze and unsightly reeds of Cocytus, the unlovely mere enchaining them with its sluggish water, and Styx holding them fast within this ninefold circles.

 | *quin ipsae stupuere domus atque intima Leti*
 | *Tartara caerulcosque implexae crinibus anguis*
 | *Eumenides, tenuitque inhians tria Cerberus ora,*
 | *atque Ixionii vento rota constitit orbis.*

+Still more: the very house of Death and deepest abysses of Hell were spellbound, and the Furies with livid snakes entwined in their hair; Cerberus stood agape and his triple jaws forgot to bark; the wind subsided, and Ixion’s wheel came to a stop.

 | *lamque pedem referens casus evaserat omnis,* 485